AkshayaJeyaram/TennisReinforcementLearning/README.md

 # Tennis Reinforcement Learning

 This project uses Unity's Machine Learning Agents (ML-Agents) to train two reinforcement learning agents to play tennis against each other.
-The environment is set up using Unity and Python, and the agents are trained using PPO and DDPG (covered later.
+The environment is set up using Unity and Python, and the agents are trained using PPO and DDPG.

-## Prerequisites

-To set up the environment, make sure you have the following:

-- Unity (with the Tennis environment)
-- Python 3.6.13
-- pip (Python package installer)

-### Required Python Packages

-1. `unityagents` for Unity environment interaction
-2. `numpy` for numerical operations
-3. `torch` for deep learning models
-4. Other dependencies as required by the project

 ## Setup Instructions